Microsoft Reports Slight Q2 Earnings Beat (NASDAQ:MSFT)

 Microsoft Corporation (Nasdaq: MSFT) reported second-quarter earnings and revenue slightly above Wall Street estimates Wednesday, fueled by growth in revenue from its commercial cloud business.

 Microsoft reported earnings per share of $1.10, beating by a penny the Street estimate.
-Sales came in at $32.47 billion, just under analysts' expected $32.49 billion.
-(Editor's note: The story originally said Microsoft reported sales of $32.5 billion.)
+Sales came in at $32.58 billion, just over analysts' expected $32.49 billion.

 “Our strong commercial cloud results reflect our deep and growing partnerships with leading companies in every industry including retail, financial services, and healthcare,” said CEO Satya Nadella.
 "We are delivering differentiated value across the cloud and edge as we work to earn customer trust every day.”